pepstock-org/Charba-Wiki/docs/axes/Category.md

 });
 ```

-The callback can return a String (for single line) or a list of strings (for multiple lines).
+The callback can return a string (for single line) or a list of strings (for multiple lines).